HACKATHONNCAT17/hack-3-qblack97/README.md

 ## Background:

 In recent years we've seen more and more technologies being utilized to change lives across the globe.
-This year alone, there has been a lto of hype around autonomous vehicles, augmented reality, and voice-first devices.
-How can we make use of these techonologies on campus?
+This year alone, there has been a lot of hype around autonomous vehicles, augmented reality, and voice-first devices.
+How can we make use of these technologies on campus?

 ## Scoring Rubric: